con-dog/clippy/README.md

 # clippy
-Animate a directory of txt files (clip-frames) in the command line
+Play animations from the command line!